jpueberbach4/bp.markets.ingest/dukascopy/README.md

 - Rebuild from scratch: START_DATE=2005-01-01 ./run.sh

 Time shifts cannot be applied incrementally because timestamps affect all aggregation boundaries.

-**MT4** The MT4 export capability is a major improvement.
-I like it very much myself.

 ## Notice